US Hang Gliding, Inc

-Scooter tow hang gliding in New York is another way for us to train our students how to hang glide.
-This short two and half min video below shows some of the capabilities of Scooter Towing.
-The glider used here is a Wills Wing Condor 330; we nicknamed it Big Bertha.
-Every pilot in this video is / was a rated hg pilot at time of filming.
-Sorry to disappoint you, but as a student, you will NOT be going this high to start.
-Until we know that you can steer the glider and can land safely on each of your flights.
-When you’re a student, we try to keep you at or below 6 ft, and we can progress the flight time/altitude from there.
+Scooter towing is another way for us to train our students how to hang glide.
+The short two and a half minute video below shows some of the capabilities of scooter towing.
+The glider used here is a Wills Wing Condor 330 that we nicknamed "Big Bertha."
+Every pilot in this video is / was a rated HG pilot at the time of filming.
+Sorry to disappoint you but as a student you will NOT be going this high to start until we know that you can steer the glider and can land safely on each of your flights.
+As a student we try to keep you at or below 6 ft. when you are new, and we can progress the flight time and altitude from there.

-Now there are lot of factors that come into play here: wind direction and velocity; are you as the pilot gripping the down tubes, or are you pulling in or pushing out, to name a few.
+Some of the best parts of scooter towing is that it can be any size training hill that the instructor needs for their student, and as a student you don't need to go carry that 45-60 pound hang glider back up the training hill.
+As a new student you will be limited on when and where you can fly.
+As your skills improve your flights will get longer and higher.
+In the beginning we will try our best to keep you at about 3-5 ft off the ground.
+Now there are lot of factors that come into play here: wind direction and speed, if the student is gripping the downtubes, or if the student is pulling in or pushing out the control frame, just to name a few.
 They all play a factor as to how well your flight will go.
-As you show us that you are capable of steering and landing safely, we will add altitude from 3-5 ft from the first time out until you can keep the glider flying straight and level.
-Then to the 10-15 ft range, 20-30 ft, 50-75 ft, 100+ or till the climb is maxed out by the amount of line out/ conditions.
+As you show us that you are capable of steering and landing safely, we will add altitude from 3-5 ft from the first time out until you can keep the glider flying straight and level, then to the 10-15 ft range, 20-30 ft, 50-75 ft, 100+ or until the climb is maxed out by the amount of line reeled out or by wind conditions.